-Heather is an Associate in Wiggin and Dana’s Litigation Department, where she focuses her practice in the International Trade Compliance and Sanctions Practice Group.
+Heather is an Associate in Wiggin and Dana’s Litigation Department, where she focuses her practice in the International Trade Compliance Practice Group.
 Heather represents companies in corporate compliance and regulatory enforcement matters, with an emphasis on U.S. export controls – the International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR) – and U.S. trade sanctions administered by the Office of Foreign Assets Control (OFAC).

 Heather’s work includes conducting internal investigations and preparing disclosures on behalf of companies facing civil and criminal penalties, as well as managing corrective action planning and implementation to enhance corporate compliance.
 Heather also has experience developing training programs and drafting export compliance policies and procedures.